 The process of designing your wardrobes will depend on the company you choose.

-Some companies, like Sharps and Hammonds, offer in-store or virtual appointments for you to design your wardrobes with an expert.
+Some companies, such as Hammonds and Sharps, offer in-store or virtual appointments for you to design your wardrobes with an expert.
 They'll usually then draw up the design for you so you can visualise it.

 However, not all companies offer this type of service.
-Ikea, for example, only has in-store design appointments rather than home visits.
+Ikea, for example, only has in-store design appointments.
 It does have several online wardrobe-planning tools you can use, though, including the Pax wardrobe planner and the Platsa planner.

 Once you're happy with the design and layout, the company you choose will confirm a delivery and installation date (if relevant).